LucasHJin/obsidian-notes/6 - Full Notes/AI/PDL - Syntax.md

 **Scikit Learn:**
 -

+**Pillow:**
+- *Note* → does columns by rows (width x height instead of like TensorFlow)
+- Some basic functionality:
+	- `open, save, show, crop, resizefilter, rotate, convert`

 **Python / Jupyter Notebook:**
 - List comprehension → method of iterating through a list to apply a function to each value
 	- I.e. `seven_tensors = [tensor(Image.open(o)) for o in sevens]` → makes a list of tensors for each image in sevens